-The VGC Group and its associated companies operate an ethical and open approach to the way we do business.
+The VGC Group operates an ethical and open approach to the way we do business.

 VGC recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 Following the implementation of the Modern Slavery Act 2015, VGC is committed to maintaining and enforcing effective systems and controls to prevent slavery and human trafficking in our corporate activities, and to ensuring that our supply chains are free from slavery and human trafficking.

 Modern slavery is criminal activity and a violation of human rights.
 The deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain is unacceptable.
 For these reasons, slavery and human trafficking are a matter of zero tolerance at VGC.